dnmfarrell/perltricks-static/content/article/an-introduction-to-tmux.md

 `Ctrl-b !` is one of my favorite features.
 It pops the current pane out of the window and moves it to its own window.
 This is wonderful if you find yourself doing some unrelated activity in one pane and want to re-organize your setup.

 ### Scrolling and copy/paste
 If you can master scrolling and copy/paste in Tmux, you can master anything.
 I won't lie, this is the clunkiest feature.
 But it's really useful.
-The interface is modal, so start by entering scroll mode.
+The interface is modal, so start by entering scroll mode by typing `Ctrl-b [`.

-Type `Ctrl-b [`.
 Pressing `esc` will exit scroll mode.
 You should know you're in scroll mode because an orange line count appears in the top-right corner of the pane.

 Once you're in scroll mode, you can move the cursor using the arrow keys and page up and down.
 By default Tmux doesn't retain much history, but you can change that (see the Config options section).